sourcegraph/sourcegraph-public-snapshot/doc/dev/observability.md

 This documentation is for **developing** Sourcegraph's observability.

 - What type of observability should you add?
+- How to add tracing?
+- How to add Prometheus metrics?
-- How to add tracing
+- How to add Grafana dashboards?
--

 ## What type of observability should you add?